szeitlin/szeitlin-blog/content/posts/career_skills/recruiting-and-training-nontraditional-candidates.md

 and half the links led nowhere because the list hadn't been maintained, and this person just felt completely lost.
 We want to avoid that scenario.

-c) Give a new person a small, discrete project to start with.
+d) Give a new person a small, discrete project to start with.
 Something that you know will result in a quick win.
 Really map out in detail what all the steps should be, and the timelines.
 Don't expect them to guess how to proceed.
 Do expect them to take longer than you might have expected at first.
 However long you think it's going to take, multiply that by at least 3.
 Maybe 10.
 If they finish it faster, everybody's happy.
 If they finish it on time, they've learned